-Using Requirements To make use of the requirements feature, test classes must include the MRequirements mixin.
-The mixin defines a method require that takes an array of strings: The requirement IDs.
+Using Requirements To make use of the requirements feature, test classes must include either the MRequirements-Basic mixin (for tests running in non-browser environments such as node.js or Rhino) or the MRequirements mixin which provides additional requirement checks for browser environments.
+The mixins provide a require method that takes an array of strings: The requirement IDs.
 This method is either called from the setUp method or from a test function before the actual logic of the test, e.g.: